bouvet/ASP.NET-Core/Labs/2 - Introduction to ASP.NET Core.md

 ## Create a new Console project, configure it to use the unstable packages feed, and upgrade it to RC2

 1. Open Visual Studio 2015
-1. Create a new ASP.NET 5 application:
+1. Create a new ASP.NET Core application:
-  1. File -> New -> ASP.NET Web Application -> ASP.NET 5 -> Console Application (Package)
+  1. New Project -> Web -> Console Application (Package)
 1. Open the `global.json` file and remove the `sdk` section.
 This will instruct Visual Studio to use the version configured as "default" from the steps before.
 1. Add a `NuGet.config` file to the root of the solution with the following contents.
 This will configure NuGet to use the unstable feed for packages: